anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ### *Refining separate binning efforts for the same sample*

 I often try multiple binning efforts for the same sample depending on what we know about the sample or how well our first binning attempts went.
-For example, we have tried binning using just the sample fastq files and then decided to bin using multiple *.fastq* files or with different minimum contig lengths.
+For example, we have tried binning using just the sample *.fastq* files and then decided to bin using multiple *.fastq* files or with different minimum contig lengths.
 Luckily, the *metabat bin_refinement* tool can be used to refine all the different bins for the same sample.